open-compensation-token-license/license-token-website/wikisrc/open-source-capitalism.md

 - Which license best embodies the spirit of **open source capitalism**, or what criteria should we use to judge the balance between exploiting capitalism and fostering innovation?
 - Can **Open Source Capitalism** truly balance the open source ideals of freedom and collaboration with the profit motives of capitalism, or does one inevitably compromise the other?

-For more on these topics, explore [open source project financial strategies](https://www.license-token.com/wiki/open-source-project-financial-strategies) and [open source project economic models](https://www.license-token.com/wiki/open-source-project-economic-models).
+For more on these topics, explore [open source project financial strategies](https://www.license-token.com/wiki/open-source-project-financial-strategies), [open source project economic models](https://www.license-token.com/wiki/open-source-project-economic-models), and [innovative funding for open source projects](https://www.license-token.com/wiki/innovative-funding-for-open-source-projects).
+Additionally, consider the [challenges and strategies for monetizing open source](https://www.license-token.com/wiki/monetizing-open-source-projects-guide) and the [impact of unpaid volunteer work](https://www.license-token.com/wiki/unpaid-volunteer-work) on the sustainability of open source projects.